 Jung, J., & Linder, A. (2017).
 Azjen’s Theory of Planned Behaviors attitude and intention and their impact on physical activity among college students.
 SHAPE America National Conference, Nashville, TN, March 23, 2018.

 - 2021: NCCU Implementation Science Fellowship and Pilot Program.
-Increasing Physical Activity Opportunities for Among Young African American Women during the COVID-19 Pandemic.
-Webb, K. Brown, B., Damodaran, T. Linder, A., Rotich, J., & Sujayalakshmi, D. (ACCEPTED on 6-14-2021)
+Increasing Physical Activity Opportunities for Among Young African American Women.
+Webb, K., Linder, A., & Rotich, J. (ONGOING)- FUNDED- $50,000.00.

 - 2020: Integrative Wellness Approach for African Americans Grant Proposal.
-Graves, L., Alick, C., & Linder, A. (not funded)
+Graves, L., Alick, C., & Linder, A. (Not completed)